SeqWare/public-workflows/vcf-uploader/README.md

 This tool is designed to upload one or more VCF/tar.gz/index files produced during variant calling.
 It is designed to be called as a step in a workflow or manually if needed.

-This tool needs to produce VCF uploads that conform to the PanCancer VCF upload spect, see https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0
+This tool needs to produce VCF uploads that conform to the PanCancer VCF upload spec, see https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0

 ## Dependencies